Hard to believe, but the 2014 baseball season is upon us.

 When the old Stadium was renovated from 1973 to 1976, the Monuments and Plaques were placed away from the field in the first “Monument Park.”
 When Mantle died in 1995, his Plaque was removed the next year and replaced with a Monument; the same was done for DiMaggio early in the 1999 season, shortly after his death.
 A Monument to the 9/11 victims and rescuers was added on the first anniversary of the attacks, and the one to Steinbrenner was added in 2010 after his death.
 (And, yes, I know, it’s too big.
 Nothing we can do about it now.)

-Not yet officially retired, but with their numbers not given back out, are Torre (6), catcher Jorge Posada (20), right fielder Paul O'Neill (21, with the brief, disastrous, heavily-booed exception of pitcher LaTroy Hawkins), and center fielder Bernie Williams (51).
-These three, along with the still-active Derek Jeter (2), Mariano Rivera (42) and Andy Pettitte (46), will almost certainly receive Plaques and get their numbers retired.
-There may be some calls for the aforementioned Tino Martinez to receive the honor, but as Number 24 is currently worn by Robinson Cano, who is probably the Yankees’ best all-around player at the moment, it’s more likely that, when he retires, that number will be retired for him.
-With performance-enhancing drug controversy swirling around him again, the question of whether Alex Rodriguez (13) will get his number retired or receive a Plaque is still very much up in the air.
-But it's a safe bet that former Roger Clemens (22) will never be so honored.
+Not yet officially retired, but with their numbers not given back out, are Torre (6), catcher Jorge Posada (20), right fielder Paul O'Neill (21, with the brief, disastrous, heavily-booed exception of pitcher LaTroy Hawkins), pitcher Andy Pettitte (46), and center fielder Bernie Williams (51).
+These five, along with the still-active Derek Jeter (2), will almost certainly receive Plaques and get their numbers retired.
+With performance-enhancing drug controversy swirling around him again, the question of whether Alex Rodriguez (13) will get his number retired or receive a Plaque appears to be settled -- and, like Roger Clemens (22), not in his favor.

 Stuff.
 There are souvenir stands all over the place, and large souvenir stores on both the first-base and third-base sides of the Stadium's lower level.
 Essentially, if you want it, and if you can afford it, you can get it.
 It’s fun to look at, and to watch other people go nuts over it.

-There are 5 Yankee Clubhouse Shops: 245 W. 42nd Street (between Port Authority and Times Square), 745 7th Avenue (at 50th Street, just north of Times Square), 393 5th Avenue (at 37th Street, between the main Public Library and the Empire State Building), 110 E. 59th Street (east of Central Park and down the block from Mickey Mantle’s Restaurant), and 8 Fulton Street (at the South Street Seaport).
+There are 5 Yankee Clubhouse Shops: 245 W. 42nd Street (between Port Authority and Times Square), 1501 Broadway (at 43rd Street, in Times Square), 745 7th Avenue (at 49th Street, just north of Times Square), 393 5th Avenue (at 37th Street, between the main Public Library and the Empire State Building), and 110 E. 59th Street (east of Central Park).
+There's also one on Long Island, at the Smith Haven Mall in Lake Grove, Suffolk County.

 During the Game.
 If you plan to wear opposing team gear into Yankee Stadium -- especially Red Sox or Mets -- I strongly recommend before starting out, including before ordering the tickets online or over the phone, that you find friends to go with you, so that you can go in numbers.
 At least 4.
 That’ll make it less likely that Yankee Fans will give you anything more than verbal abuse.
 Chances are, nobody will take a swing at you or push you, but the ones who might will be far less likely to go after more than one Sox or Met fan.